-If you select the terminal program group the terminal components are installed.
-Since there are no sub-components for the terminal application, either you install the whole program or don't install it at all.
+If you select the Terminal program group the Terminal components are installed.
+Since there are no subcomponents for terminal, either you install the whole program or don't install it at all.

 Network Utilities components

 If you select the Network Utilities program group and click Change, the following Select Sub-components dialog appears: